Skip to content

 Error Response codes

-We are in the process of moving towards 400 (Bad Request) as primary response code if something is wrong with your request.
+We are in the process of moving towards 400 (Bad Request) as the primary response code if something is wrong with your request.

 ContextResponse codeResponse code nameExplanationExample